JARVIS-Materials-Design/dbdocs/dbdocs/jarvisdft/property_details/dft_convrgence.md

 Although density functional theory is exact in theory, its implementation requires several approximations such as the choice of basis-set, exchange-correlation functional, mesh-size for Brillouin zone (BZ) integration and plane-wave cut-off for plane-wave basis.
 These parameters need to be converged prior to geometric optimization and property predictions.
 Such convergences are performed for k-point and plane wave cut-off only in JARVIS-DFT leading to high quality of the data.

-Fig.  An example of convergence in a) cut-off and b) k-points for Bi2Se3

-Fig. Histogram for ranges of the number of k-points.
-The ‘energy per cell’ and ‘energy per atom’ methods are denoted by ‘EPC’ and ‘EPA’ respectively.
-EPA values are derived from EPC.
-Fig. a) shows the length-based k-points distribution of all the materials in the database using EPC, b) the per reciprocal-atom-based distribution of k-points using EPC, c) length-based k-points distribution of all the materials in the database using EPA, d) the per reciprocal atom-based distribution of k-points using EPA.
-Similar distributions for non-metals are shown in e-h and for metals in i-l.
-Metals are in general observed to require more k-points.